abhi-kirk/ml-skillset/Machine Learning/Neural Nets/optimizers.md

     - Include velocity term $v_t = \beta v_{t-1} - \eta g_t$
     - Update: $w_t = w_{t-1} + v_t$
   - Velocity is the moving average of past gradients: accumulates gradients over time to smooth out updates.
-  - $\beta$ is the momemtum coefficient (controls how much of the past velocity is retained).
+  - $\beta$ is the momentum coefficient (controls how much of the past velocity is retained).
 - *Intuition*:
   - Momentum keeps a running sum of past gradients.
 This helps build "velocity" in directions with consistent gradients.
   - In directions with oscillating gradients (e.g., steep slopes), the accumulated velocity cancels out the back-and-forth updates, stabilizing the optimization.